Mölnbo

 Mölnbo ([ˈmœ̌lnbʊ]) is a locality situated in Södertälje Municipality, Stockholm County, Sweden with 1,052 inhabitants in 2010.

 Community & Service

 The range of services is very limited in Mölnbo.
 The proximity to Gnesta and Södertälje, as well as the relative proximity to Stockholm is a contributing factor to the limited range of services.
 Stores tend to open in larger cities instead.
 Some major chains of stores, for example Konsum (nowadays COOP) have tried to open grocery stores in Mölnbo, but failed to keep open due to the limited population.
-Today, there is one store in Mölnbo, and it is combined with a pizzeria, owned by the local celebrity Abbe.
-The store is called "Abbes Livs" and the pizzeria is called "Abbes Pizzeria".
+Today, there is one store in Mölnbo.
 Mölnbo's greatest era was during the 19th century when the Swedish king had one of his stables close to the village.
 Celebrities from Mölnbo are the musicians who created the band Fresh 'n' Funky.
 Mölnbo has a rich variety of different associations like Mölnbo IF (a football club) and Mölnbo GF (gymnastics).

 There are a few municipal services in Mölnbo, one of them being a small library.